About this explore wheelchair accessible Venice like a local tour

 Want to know more about the accessibility of Venice?
 Click here to read all the answers to your questions.

-After lunch your Explore Accessible Venice like a Local tour takes you to Murano.
+After lunch your Explore Accessible Venice like a Local tour takes you to Murano with the public vaporetto, this takes about 40 minutes.
 A small island next to Venice that looks very similar to the famous city itself.
 Cozy streets, quiet canals, a lot of bridges but above all: much less crowded.
 Perhaps the name Murano rings a bell?
 Most likely because the glass created in Murano carries the same name as the island.
 On Murano you will visit a glass blowing factory.
 Learn all the ins and outs about how to create beautifully shaped glass and get the chance to buy a hand-made piece yourself.
 The perfect way to remember this wonderful time in Venice.

-After your visit of Murano, it is time to head back to Venice.
+After your visit of Murano, it is time to head back to San Marco Square.
 There your tour ends with a local, famous aperitive: the spritz.
 A delicious drink made with prosecco, Aperol, and a dash of soda water.
 Once you have enjoyed your local drink, your guide brings you back to the starting point again.

 *lunch is not included and has to be paid on the day itself